TyLopez/RUST_Bloodbowl/README.md

     1. Players receive a digital currency which they may later redeem for rewards.
     2. Players receive no physical item, and the blood is removed from the world.
 * Rewards to top finishers of collectathon.
-* Leaderboard is displayed in an attractive GUI, updating instantly.
+* Leaderboard is displayed in an attractive GUI which updates instantly.
 * Supply drops, chinook crates, and vehicles
 * Players may push a button to air-drop upon death back into the fight with a configurable kit.